Skip to main content

 order_items | select(quantity, products.price, value)

-Defining your first cross-model measure
+Defining your first cross-model metric

 total value=itemorder itemsitem value\text{total value} = \sum_{\text{item} \in \text{order items}} \text{item value}